Merchant services provider and reseller of electronic

 “We help our clients across these industries to reduce friction that occurs at the time of checkout or billing,” Elsenbaumer says.

-Putting Scan to Salesforce in place was a simple matter of Axia Payments’ Salesforce admin downloading the quick setup app AppExchange and running a test in the sandbox environment.
+Putting Scan to Salesforce in place was a simple matter of Axia Payments’ Salesforce admin downloading the quick setup app from AppExchange and running a test in the sandbox environment.

 When they’d confirmed everything worked OK, it was loaded into individual SFDC accounts and an explanatory email was sent to all staff.
 All the users needed to do was download the Scan to Salesforce app for iPhone or Android, set it up in a few clicks, and start scanning cards.